hbmartin/ios-podcast-player-comparison/README.md

 # iOS Podcast Player / Client Comparison

-🔔 As of July 18, 2024, this is simply copied over from [Podlove's Matrix](https://docs.google.com/spreadsheets/d/1c2L14UVH1xtN4iDG4awheLbMgPCQgaKEamUauWs1gps/edit?gid=0#gid=0) and may be outdated.

-🚨 Many features of Overcast have been removed in the latest release which are only partially documented here.
+🔔 Many features of Overcast have been removed in the latest release.
+Those changes are only partially documented here.

 Please help keep this updated by [leaving a comment](https://github.com/hbmartin/ios-podcast-player-comparison/issues) or by [editing this doc](https://github.com/hbmartin/ios-podcast-player-comparison/edit/main/README.md)!